Tax and Lien Resolution Services Based in Philadelphia

 Resolving Delinquent Taxes in Pennsylvania, New Jersey and surrounding counties

 Our Philadelphia tax and lien resolution services at Pritzker Law Group will work to address unpaid taxes and numerous types of liens.
-We can help you or your business negotiate to resolve issues with federal and local taxing authorities and release any liens encumbering your property.
+We can help you or your business negotiate to resolve issues with state, federal and local taxing authorities and release any liens encumbering your property.
 We have secured positive outcomes for numerous clients and can work to reduce interest, penalties, and the overall amount that you may owe.

 - Zoning And Land Use

 - Contracts Negotiations

 - Licenses Permit Expediting

 - Government Relations